StrataCare

 What We Do

-• workflow structure and timing
+• workflow design and sequencing

 • access and control surfaces

-• role demands and exposure
+• role exposure and task load

-The goal is not to introduce initiatives.
+The objective is not to introduce change.

 Why This Exists

-• document when restraint is the responsible decision
+• document when restraint is defensible

-Sometimes alignment itself is the outcome.
+Sometimes alignment is the outcome.

 How This Is Different